Why is Mental Health in the Animation Industry an Issue?

 What daily habits can help animators maintain better mental health?

-Animators and creatives are encouraged to take regular breaks during work, maintain physical activities, and healthy sleep schedules to maintain focus and energy levels.
-Additionally, practising mindfulness like meditation and enjoying some hobbies outside the creative industry can also help maintain better mental health.
+To maintain focus and energy levels, animators and creatives are encouraged to take regular breaks during work, maintain physical activities, and stick to healthy sleep schedules.
+Additionally, practising mindfulness, like meditation, and enjoying some hobbies outside the creative industry can also help maintain better animator mental health.

 Author Bio